-The objective of the CSR policy ("Policy") of the Company is to lay down guidelines for proper execution of CSR activities of the Company so as to support the sustainable development of the society.
+1. The objective of the CSR policy ("Policy") of the Company is to lay down guidelines for proper execution of CSR activities of the Company so as to support the sustainable development of the society.
 The Company has set up KAAR Arakattalai to focus on the CSR activities of the Company.
 The CSR activities, projects and programs undertaken by the Company shall be those as approved by the CSR committee and are covered under the areas set out in Schedule VII of the Companies Act, 2013.
-The Company is doing CSR expenditure in Education, Women Development and Health.

-1. The Corporate Social Responsibility Committee presently comprises of the following members:
+The Corporate Social Responsibility Committee presently comprises of the following members:

-Name of the Member Designation
+Sl.No Name of the Director Designation/ Nature of Directorship Number of meetings of CSR Committee held during the year Number of meetings of CSR Committee attended during the year

-a.
-Mr. N. Maran Chairmen
+1 Mr. N. Maran Chairmen - -

-b.
-Mr. N. Ratnakumar Member
+2 Mr. N. Ratnakumar Member - -

-c.
-Mr. M. Selvakumaran Member
+3 Mr. M. Selvakumaran Member - -